cortex-lab/ALF/README.md

 .npy: numpy array file.
 This is recommended over flat binary since datatype and shape is stored in the file.
 If you want to name the columns, use a metadata file.
 If you have an array of 3 or more dimensions, the first dimension counts as the number of rows.
 To access npy files from MATLAB use [this](https://github.com/kwikteam/npy-matlab).

 .tsv: tab-delimited text file.
 This is recommended over comma-separated files since text fields often have commas in.
 All rows should have the same number of columns.
-There should not be a header row.

-.htsv: headed tab-delimited text file.
-The first row contains tab-separated names for each column, after which the data appears as in a standard tsv.
+The first row contains tab-separated names for each column.

 .bin: flat binary file.
 It's better to use .npy for storing binary dat,a but some recording systems save in flat binary.
 Rather than convert them, you can ALFize a flat binary file by adding a metadata file, which specifies the number of columns (as the size of the "columns" array) and the binary datatype as a top-level key "dtype", using numpy naming conventions.